 - Staff, pupils, governors, visitors, volunteers, parents and carers are aware of the expected behaviours and the school’s legal responsibilities in relation to safeguarding and promoting the welfare of all our pupils

 Someries Infant School is part of a jointly run scheme between Luton Council, Bedfordshire Police and our school called RELAY.
 This local scheme is in response to the national scheme known as Operation Encompass.

 RELAY has been set-up to help schools provide support to children who may have been affected by incidents of domestic abuse in the home.
 We know that children can be significantly physically or emotionally harmed when they are involved in, present at or witness to domestic abuse.

 Under this scheme, the school will receive notification from Luton Council following any domestic abuse incidents reported by Bedfordshire Police where a child in the school may have been affected.

 The school has designated Mrs Ann O’Donnell as the Key Lead for this scheme.
 As our Key Lead (known as the Nominated RELAY Single Point of Contact, or SPOC), Mrs O’Donnell has received guidance and training from Luton Council to allow her to use the information that has been shared in confidence and to make sure the right support is available for children and their families.

 Click here to read further information about Operation Encompass

 Our duty of care to minimise the risk of harm to pupils in our school extends their use of the internet.

-As part of Someries Infant and Nursery School's ongoing safeguarding and child protection duties we are fully behind the government's Prevent Strategy.
+As part of Someries Infant School's ongoing safeguarding and child protection duties we are fully behind the government's Prevent Strategy.